bonnieho/VoxScrape/README.md

 ### Before You Begin

 1. Create a GitHub repo for this assignment and clone it to your computer.
-Any name will do -- just make sure it's related to this project in some fashion.

 2. Run `npm init`.
 When that's finished, install and save these npm packages: